Fitting Your Walker

 Your arms are slightly bent at the elbows when your hands are on the grips.

 If your walker does not have wheels, it should have nonskid rubber tips to prevent slipping.
-Change tips that look worn.
+Change tips that look worn or become uneven.

-If you’re using a folding walker, be sure you know how to lock it open.
+If you are using a folding walker, be sure you know how to lock it open.
 Check that it’s locked open before use.

-Keep all four legs of the walker at the same length.
+Keep all 4 legs of the walker at the same length.